Operation Destabilise: Further investigation

 The UK was identified as a key hub in the international money laundering operation, with the NCA identifying similar networks across the UK with links to drugs and cryptocurrency, cartels in South America and the Kinahan Organised Crime Group which, although originating in Dublin, Ireland, has a hub in Dubai.
 The group is involved in trafficking drugs and firearms around the world, with links to Iran, Venezuela, Russia and Hezbollah.

 In late 2022, the NCA followed a van for 300 miles in a round trip from Kensington, London, to Oldham.
 Surveillance footage showed that when the van returned to London, bags containing over £200,000 were removed from it.
 An apartment linked to the van was searched, revealing a cash counting machine and empty bags, while another property held approximately £400,000.

 Semen Kuksov ran what was, in effect, a professional banking service for criminals around the world, who could not access the legitimate banking system due to the source of their funds [...]
 He arranged collection of cash from groups that wanted rid of it and delivered cash to groups that needed it.

 This network was led by Semen Kuksov, the son of a former Russian executive for AKROS Oilfield Services Company, and Andrii Dzektsa.
 The network, which was formed in July 2022, was coordinated by Krasnov and collected money from criminal organisations in the UK and smuggled it into Europe to be laundered and operated a cryptocurrency exchange.
 Although subordinate to Kuksov, Dzektsa managed couriers, giving them directions as to where and when to collect money.
 Over a single 74 day period, the network helped to launder £12,329,460.
 The NCA revealed that cryptocurrency wallets connected to Kuksov had received over £30 million.
 Kuksov and Dzektsa were sentenced to 67 months and 60 months imprisonment respectively, while police seized approximately £1.8 million in both physical funds and cryptocurrency.

 A courier linked to that network, Igor Logvinov, a Lithuanian national with property in the UK and a Russian visa, was arrested by the Garda Síochána in Ireland after he was seen in July 2023 by their National Drugs and Organised Crime Bureau taking part in a cash handover at a petrol station in south Dublin.
 After conducting a search of the rented property in Stepaside, Dublin, where he was staying, police discovered €57,000 and several digital devices.
 He was sentenced to 36 months imprisonment.

+Between late 2022 and mid-2023, the Russian government used the Smart network to fund espionage operations, such as the UK-based spy ring of six Bulgarian nationals led by Orlin Roussev that operated across Europe.
+The ring was jailed in 2025, Roussev for ten years and eight months; Bizer Dzhambazov for ten years and two months; Katrin Ivanova for nine years and eight months; Ivan Stoyanov for five years and three weeks; Vanya Gaberova for six years, eight months and three weeks; and Tihomir Ivanchev for eight years.